-- · oversee home construction; - · monitor subcontractor and supplier performance; - · manage scheduling and construction completion deadlines; and - · conduct formal inspections as specific stages of construction are completed.
+- · oversee home construction; - monitor subcontractor and supplier performance; - manage scheduling and construction completion deadlines; - · conduct formal inspections as specific stages of construction are completed; and - perform a final walkthrough inspection with homebuyers to identify any necessary repairs.

 At the time a home is completed and delivered to a buyer, the continuing relationship is transitioned to a customer relations employee who manages our warranty and customer care efforts.